AndreeaCapatina/company-finder/README.md

 ```

 This script will:

-✅ Start core services (Elasticsearch, Kibana, Kafka, and Zookeeper).
+✅ Start core services (Elasticsearch, Kibana, Kafka, and Zookeeper).<br>
-✅ Wait for Elasticsearch to be ready.
+✅ Wait for Elasticsearch to be ready.<br>
-✅ Run the scripts/setup_elasticsearch.sh script to configure indices.
+✅ Run the scripts/setup_elasticsearch.sh script to configure indices.<br>
 ✅ Start the remaining services (contact-scraper, kafka-consumer, company-api).

 3. The Company API will be available at: